4 must-do outdoor adventures in NSW

 Mount Gower, part of the Seven Peaks Walk on Lord Howe Island

-On the South Coast, embark on a rock climbing adventure in Shoalhaven (or enjoy a “cliffnic” on a platform suspended from a clifftop over the Shoalhaven River) with Outdoor Raw.
-Or, to the north, tackle climbing locations in stunning Watagans National Park or the Nelson Bay region with Out and About Adventures.
+On the South Coast, you can take on a rock-climbing adventure in Shoalhaven with Outdoor Raw where you can even have a “cliffnic” on the side of a picturesque rockface.
+Or, on the North Coast, tackle climbing locations in stunning Watagans National Park near the Hunter Valley, or the Nelson Bay region with Out and About Adventures

 Proposal Fine Dining Picnic Adventure Rock climb Abseil Package at Outdoor Raw in Nowra, South coast

-To the west, Warrumbungle National Park (located about a 2hr drive north of Dubbo) offers fabulous challenges for the serious climber, including the landmark, 14.5km loop Breadknife and Great High Tops Walk.
-The New England High Country around Armidale and Glen Innes is one of the state’s lesser-known locales for great walking, hiking and climbing.
+To the west, Warrumbungle National Park (located about a two-hour drive north of Dubbo) offers challenges for the serious climber, including along the landmark 14.5km loop and the Breadknife and Grand High Tops Walk.
+Rock-climbing is permitted everywhere (Belougery Spire, Crater Bluff and Bluff Mountain are challenging options) except the Breadknife and Chalkers Mountain, you’ll just need to register with the visitor centre before you set out.
+The New England High Country around Armidale and Glen Innes is one of the state’s lesser-known locales for bouldering and sport climbing.

-Fly through the trees in Western Sydney or on the Central Coast on the TreeTop Crazy Rider, a combination of rollercoaster and flying fox.
+Channel your inner Tarzan and fly through rainforest canopies at some of NSW’s most exciting zipline parks.
+Treetop Adventure Parks has eight locations throughout the state, including Western Sydney and Central Coast, which feature the Crazy Rider, a combination of rollercoaster and flying fox.
 Loops, twists, turns and heart-in-mouth freefall drops are all part of the exhilarating fun as you are whisked through the canopy.
-You can also test your fear of heights by tackling the rope ladders, wobbly bridges and zip lines of TreeTops Adventure Parks at five locations in NSW.

 Treetop Crazy Rider at Treetop Adventure Park in Tuggerah, Central Coast